-Even in the moment, this can help you practice staying calm.
+Even at the moment, this can help you practice staying calm.
 Later on, try talking to an impartial friend or writing down those emotions to get them out of your system.

-Think about how you might have reacted in the moment and evaluate if that reaction would have been fair.
+Think about how you might have reacted at the moment and evaluate if that reaction would have been fair.

 3. Self Awareness

 In order to have self-control, you have to be self-aware.
 Self-aware leaders are emotionally intelligent because they monitor how they feel and how their emotions can affect others when displayed.

 Beyond emotional monitoring, being self-aware also helps leaders understand their own weaknesses as well as strengths.

 Self-awareness breeds humility and a willingness to examine where you might fall short and work to improve those areas.

 Developing better self-awareness can be as simple as keeping an honest journal.
 Document your thoughts, successes, failures, and feelings.
 Nobody else will read it, so be honest with yourself.